 Finether Folding Workbench

 If you work in the building trades or are simply a dedicated DIY enthusiast you need the ability to clamp, sand, cut, bend and/or otherwise work on a variety of materials for a variety of applications.
 While the sawhorse continues to find a place on the construction sites of the world the portable workbench is today the preferred assistive device for sanding, planing, varnishing, sawing, repairing appliances, drilling, holding pipes, gluing and a whole lot more.
 Below we’re going to take a close look at the best portable workbenches on the market today followed by a brief buyer’s guide.

-Our Top Picks Of The Best Portable Workbench
+The Best Portable Workbench

 WORX Pegasus Multi-Function Portable Workbench